freb97/nuxt-strapi-blocks-renderer/README.md

 A fully customizable Nuxt 3 module for rendering text with the new Blocks rich text editor element from Strapi CMS.

+The implementation is based on Strapi's [Blocks React Renderer](https://github.com/strapi/blocks-react-renderer/).

 ## Installation

 1. Install the Blocks renderer: